-A Sub-Fund may invest in emerging markets (including the Mainland), which subjects the Sub-Fund to a higher level of market risk than investments in a developed country/region.
+Certain Sub-Funds may invest in emerging markets (including the Mainland), which subjects Sub-Funds to a higher level of market risk than investments in a developed country/region.
 This is due to, among other things, greater market volatility, lower trading volume, political and economic instability, settlement risk (including risks arising from settlement procedures), greater risk of market shut down and more governmental limitations on foreign investment than those typically found in developed markets.